How long does Confirmation (Scottish probate) take in Scotland? And what can you do to speed it up?

 Locating assets when there is no Will can take longer.
 In addition, when you apply to be appointed as the 'executor-dative', the court will wait (typically at least two weeks) to see if there are any objections regarding the executor-dative appointment.

-Disputes that can slow down getting probate
+Disputes that can slow down getting Confirmation

 Beneficiary disagreements